Definition

 LLM using tools in a loop with context

-This definition of an AI agent clicked for me.
-Not the marketing fluff about "autonomous systems" or "intelligent assistants."
-An agent is simply an LLM that can use tools, runs in a loop until the task is done, and maintains context throughout.
+Not marketing fluff about “autonomous systems.”
+An agent is an LLM that can use tools, runs in a loop until the task is done, and keeps context across iterations.
+This is the definition that changes how you think about AI.

 while(task) { think → act → observe }